Portugal, Spain battle wildfires amid heatwave alerts

 Weather warnings remained in place in both Portugal and Spain.

-Much of the southern half of Spain was on orange alert on Tuesday.
+Much of the southern half of Spain was on orange alert on Tuesday, with the weather service saying temperatures were expected to top 44C on Tuesday and Wednesday, which are predicted to be the fiercest days of this heatwave, the third in the country this year.

 The Spanish met office (AEMET) issued maximum red alerts for parts of Andalusia in the south, the Madrid region in the centre and the Basque Country in the far north.